24

 A. Pay Ranges

-1. Pay Plan: Each job in the Pay Plan is assigned to a pay range (reference D).
+1. Pay Plan: Each job in the Pay Plan is assigned to a pay range (reference 4).

 a.
-Regular, Limited Term and covered Appointed jobs (reference C) are assigned to market based ranges.
+Regular, Limited Term and covered Appointed jobs (reference 3) are assigned to market based ranges.

 b.
-Elected Officials, non-covered Appointed and Temporary jobs are assigned to fixed ranges (references C and I).
+Elected Officials, non-covered Appointed and Temporary jobs are assigned to fixed ranges (references 3 and 8).

-B. Pay Plan Review: Human Resources will review the Pay Plan and Step Pay Plan (references D and E) annually for equity and will prepare a compensation recommendation which may include pay plan adjustment and employee pay adjustments (market increases) for the Board of County Commissioners approval.
-The Board of County Commissioners provide their approval by giving budget direction.
+B. Pay Plan Review: Human Resources will review the Pay Plan and Step Pay Plan (references 4 and 5) annually and provide recommendations to the Board of County Commissioners.
+The Board of County Commissioners provide budget direction for employee compensation.

 1. The Human Resources Director is authorized to make changes to the Pay Plan and the Step Pay Plan to address job classifications, external market, state and federal regulations, pay equity, and other adjustments.